usbt0p/fuzzy_car/README.md

 </a>

-For correct usage now the user should add the project directory to the environment variable `PYTHONPATH` so that Python knows where to search for the executable files.
+> [!IMPORTANT] For correct usage now the user may need to add the project directory to the environment variable `PYTHONPATH` so that Python knows where to search for the executable files.

-One way of doing it is this, do the following after downoading the project:
+Try to execute the `main.py` file first without it, and if it doesn't work, then do the following:

 - Go, through command line, to the root directory in which the project was downloaded in your PC.
 For example if you downloaded it to ``C:\user\documents``, go to